wsargent/prefect-notifications/prefect/README.md

 └──────────────────────────────────────┴──────────────┴─────────────────┴──────────────────────────────┘
 ```

-## Running
+## Creating a Flow

-Once you have the block listed, you can load it and run `notify` on it.
+Once you have the block listed, you can create a flow:

 ```python
 from prefect import flow